diogosoares22/ada-fix-it/index.md

 <iframe src="both_timeseries_2015.html" width="100%" height="500" style="border:1px solid black;">  </iframe>

-The number of quotes reflect perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning.
+The number of quotes reflects perfectly the popularity of the two politicians, Trump has very few quotes referring to him until the half of May while Clinton has a much more consistent number of quotes referred to her from the beginning of 2015.